liplum/ChatIsland/README.md

 ### Authentication

-JTW is used to authenticate users statelssly.
+JWT is used to authenticate users statelssly.

 ```mermaid
 sequenceDiagram